Onno

 - Ristorante Il Giardinetto: Found in Mandello del Lario (about 6 km from Onno), Il Giardinetto presents refined Italian dishes with modern presentation.
 The restaurant is well regarded for its careful service, curated wine list, and beautifully plated mains, making it ideal for a special evening out.
 Price guide: €€€ (Special occasion)

-Onno Gallery
+Onno Photo Gallery

-Places close to Onno
+Places Close to Onno

 - Oliveto Lario (Onno is a frazione of Oliveto Lario): This municipality encompasses several picturesque villages along the eastern shore of Lake Como.
 In Onno, visitors can explore the Church of Sant'Anna, dating back to the 11th century, featuring 14th-century frescoes.